Philboisvert/SvelteKit-Sandbox/README.md

-# Just Playing With SvelteKit App :rocket:
+# Just Playing With SvelteKit :rocket: